 The government responded with the unprecedented step of setting up a Draft Committee for the Lokpal bill which has equal numbers of politicians and civil society campaigners.
 However last week it emerged that the committee has presented two competing versions of the bill, leading the civil society members on the Draft Committee to call the governments’ version of the bill a ‘jokepal’ bill.

 They insist that the bill must apply to the prime minister, the cabinet and the judiciary, a move which ministers are resisting.
 Other differences between the two sides have centred on the make-up of the Lokpal appointment committee, with the civil society representatives pushing for a “broad-based committee consisting of non-political and independent people”.

 Today is the last day meetings have been scheduled for the Draft Committee before the bill is presented to the cabinet for approval.
 Both sides have today expressed their hopes that they can reach a compromise that will prove to be the beginning of the end of corruption in India.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.